redwoodjs/learn.redwoodjs.com/docs/tutorial/authentication.md

 Try that in your browser.
 If you hit http://localhost:8910/admin/posts you should immediately go back to the homepage.

 Now all that's left to do is let the user actually log in!
 If you've built authentication before then you know this part is usually a drag, but Redwood makes it a walk in the park.
-Most of the plumbing was handled by the auth generator, so we get to focus on the parts the user actually sees.
+Most of the plumbing was handled by the auth setup command, so we get to focus on the parts the user actually sees.
 First, let's add a **Login** link that will trigger a modal from the [Netlify Identity widget](https://github.com/netlify/netlify-identity-widget).
 Let's assume we want this on all of the public pages, so we'll put it in the `BlogLayout`:

 ```javascript {4,7,22-26}
 // web/src/layouts/BlogLayout/BlogLayout.js